tiepdotme/samwize.com/_posts/2017-08-20-how-to-change-ios-app-icon-programmatically-ios-10-3.markdown

 The alert and the text "You have changed the icon for ..." cannot be changed, nor removed.

-In [Apple Human Interface Guildeline (HIG)](https://developer.apple.com/ios/human-interface-guidelines/graphics/app-icon/), they did mention that changing the app icon is a user triggered action.
+In [Apple Human Interface Guidelines (HIG)](https://developer.apple.com/ios/human-interface-guidelines/graphics/app-icon/), they did mention that changing the app icon is a user triggered action.

 _You can perform tricks to dismiss the alert, or cover with another screen, but that is against the HIG._